Heljo Pikhof

 Heljo Pikhof (born 20 October 1958) is an Estonian politician.
 She has a been member of the XI, XII, XIII and XIV Riigikogu.

 She was born in Tartu.
 In 1977 she graduated from Tartu Secondary School No. 2 (nowadays Miina Härma Gymnasium).
 In 1985 she graduated from Tartu University in law.

 Since 1996 (intermittently) she has been a member of Tartu City Council.

 Since 1996 she is a member of Moderates/People's Party Moderates/Social Democratic Party.

+She ran for the Riigikogu in the 2023 elections and received 1,242 votes in electoral district number 10, which covers Tartu city, securing her election as a member of the Riigikogu.